 Again and again, research finds that most senior adults say they want to remain in their home, at least as long as possible.
 While there are many reasons for this, cost is a consideration.
 Many people believe that it will cost less for them to remain in their existing home than to move to a senior living community, such as a life plan community (also known as a continuing care retirement community, or CCRC) or other type of senior living option.

-Actual expenditures can vary widely from one household to another, particularly depending on the age of the home, but there is no doubt that there are costs to staying in the home that may not be so obvious to homeowners.
+Keep in mind that actual expenditures can vary widely from one household to another, particularly depending on the age of the home, but there are costs to staying in the home that may not be so obvious to homeowners.

 Let’s take a closer look at the actual cost of homeownership…

 According to a commonly held rule of thumb, home maintenance averages $1 per square foot.
 So, a 2,500 square foot home would require about $2,500 of annual maintenance.
 You could calibrate this up or down somewhat based on the age and condition of your home.
 You should also increase this by 30 percent for each weather factor, such as living in an area that regularly experiences freezing weather or hurricanes, or if you live in a floodplain.

 As you consider maintenance costs, keep in mind that in any given year, home maintenance expenses could be much higher.
 An example would be replacing the roof, HVAC, or siding, any of which could cost several thousand dollars by itself.